 Many functions, including marketing, sales and customer service, have begun using chatbots to improve the customer experience and expand their accessibility.
 Now is the time for HR to start leveraging chatbots – robots that simulate human conversations based on AI.

 Chatbots have tremendous potential in several HR functions, including recruitment, onboarding and management of internal routines.
 With the help of chatbots, HR can free up time that can instead be allocated into strategic efforts.
-An effective first step is to let chatbots handle simple requests from employees, such as time off, business insurance, payroll audits, etc.
+A practical first step is to let chatbots handle simple requests from employees, such as time off, business insurance, payroll audits, etc.

 2. Digital HR provides data-driven decision support